 Each gear’s rotation speed will be measured by a rotary sensor that will play the gears part accordingly – all parts will be synced to the same master gear.

 Another element for this project is the visual projection.
-From the top will be projected a visualization for each cog that is added by the user by projection mapping.
-The user could change samples and part through an interface incorporated in the project.
+On each gear will be projected a visualization of the it’s instrument’s pattern .
+The user could change samples and patterns through an interface incorporated in the project.

 Thought process led to incorporate different size gears that would lead to polyrhythms in the track.
 This idea was eventually left behind.